-The Township has nine (9) ball diamonds, but few are used for organized activity.
+The Township has eight (8) ball diamonds, but few are used for organized activity.
 In both July 2019 and July 2022, Paul Rozon Park diamond alone was/is scheduled for 15 and 12 hours, respectively.
 Martintown Park has one (1) playable diamond that is currently not being used.
 One (1) diamond at Glen Water Park is used for family events but is not maintained or scheduled.
-Others have either overgrown and are not used (one each (1) at Glen Walter Park and North Lancaster Park) or are unused scrub diamonds with backstops (one (1) each at Glen Walter Park, and Glendale subdivision and two (2) at Green Valley Park).
+Others have either overgrown and are not used (one each (1) at Glen Walter Park and North Lancaster Park) or are unused scrub diamonds with backstops.